KDE/documentation-develop-kde-org/content/docs/kirigami/getting_started.md

 `org.kde.myapp.appdata.xml` contains the [AppStream](https://www.freedesktop.org/software/appstream/docs/sect-Metadata-Application.html)
 metadata.
-These are the data that are displayed on Linux software stores and this should be filled with care before releasing an application.
+These are the data that are displayed on Linux software stores and should be filled with care before releasing an application.

-`org.kde.myapp.desktop` contains the so called `.desktop`-file that contains information about how the application should be displayed in a linux application launcher.
+`org.kde.myapp.desktop` is the so called `.desktop` file that contains information about how the application should be displayed in a linux application launcher.